go to previous page go to home page hear noise go to next page

 QUESTION 3:

-Say that the test condition is count <= 6 and that there are many statements in the loop body.
-If one of the statements in the middle of the loop body changes count to 12, does the loop body immediately stop execution?
+If a statement somewhere in the loop body changes count to 12, does the loop body immediately stop execution?
 (Hint: look at the flow chart.)